MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 ### 4.07.
 Lab Intro: Examining Billing Data with BigQuery

 ### 4.08.
-Lab: Examining Billing data with BigQuery
+Lab: Examining Billing Data with BigQuery

 In this lab, you learn how to perform the following tasks: